ewijaya/protein-lm-distill/docs/METHODS.md

 ---

-*Document generated for distilling_protgpt2 project.
+*Document generated for protein-lm-distill project.
 For implementation details, see the source code repository.*